Yashikataneja/OOPS-/README.md

 For function overriding , we need to have a parent-child relationship... , in overriding everything is same , function name and its signature,.. but in Function Overloading, in this function name is same but the signature is different...

-5) Abstraction : Hiding the complicated details of the program
+5) Abstraction : Hiding the complicated details of the program   ..

+   When we use inheritance, we use extends keyword BUT when we use interface, we use Implements keyword..